mangooo999/Kaggle_Lux_AI_2021/README.md

 "# luxui-2021"

-This project showcase the code that achieved the [9th place (out 1178 participants)](https://www.kaggle.com/competitions/lux-ai-2021/leaderboard?) in the Lux-UI Kaggle competitio .
+This project showcase the code that achieved the [9th place (out 1178 participants)](https://www.kaggle.com/competitions/lux-ai-2021/leaderboard?) in the Lux-UI Kaggle competition.

 You can see the engine in action in this replay against a pure ML engine: